Operads for algebraic quantum field theory: Quantum field theory operads

 This picture should be read from bottom to top and it should be understood as the following $3$-step operation in algebraic quantum field theory.
-[The presentation below is intentionally slightly heuristic.
-It can be made precise by considering algebras over $\O_\CC^{}$.
-This is however not the aim of this motivational remark.]
-(1)~Apply the morphisms $\und{f}$ to observables on $\und{c}=(c_1,\dots,c_n)$; (2)~Permute the resulting observables on $t^{\otimes n}$ by acting with $\sigma^{-1}$ from the right; (3)~Multiply the resulting observables on $t^{\otimes n}\sigma^{-1}$ according to the order in which they appear.
+(1)~Apply the morphisms $\und{f}$ to observables on $\und{c}=(c_1,\dots,c_n)$; (2)~Permute the resulting observables on $t^{n}$ by acting with $\sigma^{-1}$ from the right; (3)~Multiply the resulting observables on $t^{n}\sigma^{-1}$ according to the order in which they appear.
 Concretely, given observables $\Phi_i$ on $c_i$, for $i=1,\dots,n$, the $3$-step operation formally looks like

-The operad structure on $\O_\CC^{}$ we introduced in Definition \ref{def:OCC} is motivated by this physical interpretation and it precisely encodes how such $3$-step operations in algebraic quantum field theory compose. \end{rem}
+The operad structure on $\O_\CC$ presented in Definition \ref{def:OCC} captures how such $3$-step operations in algebraic quantum field theory compose. \end{rem}